skius/grabapl/grabapl/README.md

 - [x] Serialization for OpCtx
 - [ ] Better errors
 - [ ] Scoped AIDs? write tests.
 What if we rename some outer AID in only one branch of a query?
+  - As part of this: synchronization between the builder's visible AIDs and the concrete runner's AID mapping.
+There are no tests for that.
 - [x] bang-call support for operations that return just one value:
    * take the name of the operation and immediately rename the _single_ output node to that name.
    * Crash if the operation returns multiple nodes.